elastic/elasticsearch-net/readme.md

 ### Installing

-From the package manager console:
+You can install NEST from the package manager console:

 	PM> Install-Package NEST

-or by simply searching for `NEST` in the package manager UI.
+Alternatively, simply search for `NEST` in the package manager UI.

 ### Connecting

 You can connect to your Elasticsearch cluster via a single node, or by specifying multiple nodes using a connection pool.
-Using a connection pool has a few advantages over a single node connection, such as load balancing and cluster fail over support.
+Using a connection pool has a few advantages over a single node connection, such as load balancing and cluster failover support.

 **Connecting to a single node**